Ughu/ReinforcementLearning/README.md

 This is the link to Nicholas' Youtube Channel: https://www.youtube.com/channel/UCHXa4OpASJEwrHrLeIzw7Yg

 Even though most of the content was based on video tutorials I have put a lot of effort in learning these techniques and algorithms.
-On the main notebook I have done some coding of my own, tiny modifications but yet mine ;).
+On the CartPole_GYM notebook I have done some coding of my own, tiny modifications but yet mine ;).